 The Indicative Soil Phosphorus report includes:

 The property-scale map of soil P shows the soil P concentration that has been estimated using digital soil mapping methods from site locations with bicarbonate extractable P (Colwell-P) results within surface soils (0-10cm).
 The results are measured in the unit of ’parts per million’ (ppm, mg/kg).
-The red dots on the map show the locations where soil samples have been analysed for Colwell-P. The P samples have been collected by soil surveyors since the 1960s.
+The green dots on the map show the locations where soil samples have been analysed for Colwell-P. The P samples have been collected by soil surveyors since the 1960s.

 Note: while bicarbonate extractable P is a better measurement of biological availability than total P, it may still not indicate true plant availability in all cases.
 For example, in iron rich soils, P may be less available to plants than indicated by this analysis - due to the P-binding nature of these soils.